Sticky situation? Cole says spin rate drop due to mechanics - WTMJ

 “I attribute it to just not being as good or as sharp as I wanted to be.
 It’s as simple as that,” Cole said Tuesday before the Yankees began a three-game series at Minnesota.

-Twins third baseman Josh Donaldson, as part of wide-ranging comments last week about the presence of pitcher-friendly sticky stuff, casually wondered aloud whether Cole was suddenly trying to hide usage of grip aids — typically a mix of rosin and sunscreen — to avoid being caught.
+Twins third baseman Josh Donaldson, as part of wide-ranging comments last week about the presence of pitcher-friendly sticky stuff, casually wondered aloud whether Cole was suddenly trying to hide usage of grip aids to avoid being caught.

 According to MLB Statcast data on the website Baseball Savant, Cole had a 125 rotations per minute decrease in his four-seam fastball last week when he allowed five runs in five innings in a loss to Tampa Bay.
 Cole, not quite halfway into the second season of a $324 million, nine-year contract, is third in MLB with 104 strikeouts.
 The three-time All-Star has a 2.26 ERA over 75 2/3 innings and 12 starts this season.